ABOUT

 Dr. Jenna E. Myers is a social scientist and assistant professor at the Centre for Industrial Relations and Human Resources at the University of Toronto.

-Current projects include investigating the relationships among third-party technology vendors, managers, and frontline workers during digital transformation, as well as studying participant experiences and outcomes in retraining programs that aim to ease economic transitions by better matching labor supply and demand.
+Current projects include investigating the relationships among third-party technology vendors, managers, and frontline workers during digital transformation in manufacturing and agriculture, as well as studying participant experiences and outcomes in retraining programs that aim to ease economic transitions by better matching labor supply and demand.

 Jenna holds a PhD in Management from the Massachusetts Institute of Technology Sloan School of Management and a Bachelor of Science in Business Process Management from the University of Illinois at Urbana-Champaign.
 She has conducted research with Jobs for the Future and other public and private organizations, which is published in peer-reviewed academic journals including Organization Science and ILR Review.